sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 - In an ideal world a query language is formally defined like Datalog [@Ceri1989]
     - Strictly based on predicate logic
     - Declaration of so-called facts and rules how to infer new facts
-- All you need to restore a digital object would be the data and any implementation conforming to the specification
+- All you need to restore a digital object would be the data and any implementation of the query language conforming to the specification

 . . .